 \section{Introduction}

+In a wide array of real-world management applications, the impact of a firm's decisions on the level of demand for its products or services depends on the preferences of a population of heterogeneous customers.
+The core assumption of utility maximization theory is that agents evaluate each available alternative and select the one that maximizes their utility function.
+Embedding random utility maximization (RUM) models into optimization problems leads to so-called choice-based optimization problems, prime examples of which include pricing \citep[e.g.,][]{davis2017pricing, gallego2014multiproduct, li2019product, paneque2022lagrangian} and assortment optimization problems \citep[e.g.,][]{liu2020assortment, rusmevichientong2010dynamic}.

-In the last two decades, a growing body of literature has proposed efficient exact methods for solving the competitive facility location problem when customer demand is represented by a multinomial logit (MNL) model \citep{Benati_2002,Haase_2009,aros_2013,Freire_2016, Ljubic_2018, Mai_2020, Zhang_2012}.
-The MNL model was also used to study a variant of the problem that involves congestion \cite{Dan_2019}.
-However, it implies restrictive proportional substitution patterns.
-Although empirical studies underscore the need to capture unobserved taste variations and spatial correlation to provide more realistic modeling of location-related behavior \citep{Bhat_2004, Miyamoto_2004, Muller_2012}, relatively little attention has been devoted to the study of the competitive facility location problem under more general discrete choice models.
-In this work we aim to bridge this gap by proposing an efficient simulation approach that can be used for any type of random utility maximization (RUM) discrete choice model.
+The competitive facility location problem is another important problem that requires modeling customer demand at a disaggregate level.
+In the last two decades, a growing body of literature has proposed exact methods for solving the choice-based competitive facility location problem (CBCFLP) under the multinomial logit (MNL) model \citep{aros_2013, Benati_2002, Freire_2016, Ljubic_2018, Mai_2020, Zhang_2012}.
+A limitation of the MNL model is that it implies proportional substitution patterns, meaning that introducing a new alternative divides by the same factor the probability for each existing alternative to be selected by any given customer.
+This property leads to unrealistic demand representation in many cases.
+Although empirical studies underscore the need to capture unobserved taste variations and spatial correlation to faithfully model location-related behavior \citep{Bhat_2004, Miyamoto_2004, Muller_2012}, relatively little attention has been devoted to the study of the CBCFLP under less restrictive modeling assumptions.
+Notable exceptions include an exact branch-and-cut (B\&C) method for the nested logit choice rule \citep{mendez2023follower} and a heuristic local search approach that can be applied under any generalized extreme value (GEV) models \citep{dam2022submodularity}.
+In addition to the MNL and nested logit models \citep{Williams_1977}, prominent members of the GEV family include the paired combinatorial logit model \citep{Chu_1989} and the cross-nested logit model \citep{Vovsha_1997}.